VJZ-Corp/vjz-corp.github.io/resources/crypto/primitives.md

 - *Secrecy*: An adversary with access to a piece of data should not be able to extract any meaningful information out of it.
 - *Authenticity*: An adversary should not be able to forge a message or spoof the identity of the original author.
-- *Verification*: How can one party trust the other when interacting for the first time?
+- *Trustworthyness*: How can one party trust the other when exchanging information?

 There are other goals, but the main ones fall into the three categories shown above.
 The primitives presented here address all of them, along with some nuances and consequences.
 These primitives make up the vast majority of modern safe digital communication.